Highly Sensitive Person: Explaining the Trait

 With that said, I might say something like…

-As you can imagine, taking in so much information so often can feel quite overwhelming and exhausting at times.
-To function our best, we usually need more quiet, down time to process all that information.
+As you can imagine, taking in so much information so often can feel quite overwhelming and exhausting at times and is the reason I might get overstimulated and need extra time to myself to process it all.
+To function our best, we usually need more breaks, and quiet, downtime.

-It’s a pretty remarkable trait and there is a lot to learn about it if you would like to know more.
-Learning about it has really helped me understand myself better and I would love to teach you more about it too so you can also understand me better.
+It’s a pretty remarkable trait, and there is a lot to learn about it if you would like to know more.
+Learning about it has helped me understand myself better, and I would love to teach you more about it too so you can also understand me better.

 Want to live to your highest potential as an HSP?
 Do challenges hold you back from using your gifts?
 Learn how to create healthy boundaries, say no without guilt, get your needs met and feel more connected.
 The Empowered Highly Sensitive Person.
 Download your copy now

 The following are so many important resources for you that I invite you to check out.

 Highly Recommended: Don’t miss out!
 Subscribe to my HSP blog for weekly tools, tips, and support.